Arrays

 - Use meaningful array names - Name arrays to reflect their contents, like

-- Initialize arrays properly - Use
+fruitsorvegetables - Iterate arrays carefully - Use

 Common Mistakes to Avoid